How a short film was edited

 As a short film editor, the actual process of editing any film can vary widely between different projects.
 Sometimes I may be presented with a complete script that includes the time codes of each best take.
 It’s then a case of editing the film together according to directions in the best way for that film.
 Sometimes, the opposite situation may occur.
 A hard drive is given to me with the requirement being to make the best film possible.
 Occasionally only a rough outline has been provided of the actual aims of the short film project.
-Some film producers are very ‘hands-on’ preferring to monitor the whole editing process.
+Some film producers are very ‘hands-on’, preferring to monitor the whole editing process.
 Other film producers are quite content for me to carry out the editing process unattended.
 Being a short film editor with over 15 years of experience, I have a wealth of editing knowledge.

 Short film editing commission

 Recently, I was commissioned by the London-based multi-media production company Digital Drama.
 I was booked to work as a short film editor on ‘DEEDS NOT WORDS: THE SUFFRAGETTE SURGEONS OF WWI’.
 It is a film that tells the story of the first British Army hospital run by women only during the First World War.
 In addition to the editing, I filmed the interviews that would form the body of the film’s audio.

 The filming for the interviews took place at the Hospital Club, a private members club in Covent Garden.
 The club is housed in the same location as the WWI hospital discussed in the film.
 We were allocated a large room on the first floor to film these interviews.
-I set up a two-camera shoot so that I would have the option of a second shot in the edit.
+I set up a two-camera shoot to have the option of a second shot in the edit.

 Starting the post-production